keithbuhler/keithbuhler.github.io/syllabi/syllabus-ethics-2017.md

 W       May-3  Reflections and Extra Credit Due  by 11:59PM online.
 F       May-5  Term Paper by 11:59pm online

+### UK Core

+PHI 130 is a UK Core class that satisfies Community, Culture and Citizenship in the USA.
+From UK Core guidelines:

+>These courses promote a student’s understanding of historical, societal, and cultural differences, such as those arising from race, ethnicity, gender, sexuality, language, nationality, religion, political and ethical perspectives, and socioeconomic class; engage students in grappling with conflicts, compromises, and/or ethical dilemmas stemming from the complex and diverse cultural contexts of US communities; and foster effective and responsible participation in a diverse community or society in the United States.

+Part of satisfying this learning goal will be doing outside research for your Term Paper.
+You will write on one of the specific Ethical Problems discussed in class.
+You will expand the disputation format of the Unit Paper in the Term Paper, and will include more outside research.

 {% include boilerplate.html %}